tensorpack/tensorpack/docs/tutorial/extend/callback.md

 * `_setup_graph(self)`

-  Create any ops / tensors in the graph which you might need to use in the callback.
+  Create any tensors/ops in the graph which you might need to use in the callback.
-  This method is to separate between "define" and "run", and also to avoid the common mistake to create ops inside loops.
+  This method exists to fully separate between "define" and "run", and also to avoid the common mistake to create ops inside loops.
 All changes to the graph should be made in this method.

-  To access ops which are already defined, you can use TF methods such as [`graph.get_tensor_by_name`](https://www.tensorflow.org/api_docs/python/tf/Graph#get_tensor_by_name).
+  To access tensors/ops which are already defined, you can use TF methods such as [`graph.get_tensor_by_name`](https://www.tensorflow.org/api_docs/python/tf/Graph#get_tensor_by_name).
   If you're using a `TowerTrainer` instance, more tools are available: